 - Sikasil SG20 Structural Sealant click here to buy online

 - 3C Low Mod Silicone Sealant click here to buy online

 - Arbosil 1096 Silicone Sealant click here to buy online

 Hybrid polymer sealants (Silane modified polymers)

 From gluing and bonding, filling and fixing to sealing, bedding and waterproofing, hybrid polymers have become a popular choice to use as an all in one, snagging solution for many tradespeople, for a multitude of tasks, in fact, it’s fair to say that some of these products are true allrounders for both the DIY and professional building trade!
 Manufactured using cutting edge technology, hybrid polymer materials such as modified silane (MS), modified polymer (MP) Silane Modified Polymer, Tripolymer & Tribrid® polymer.

-The sealant science
+The science behind hybrid sealants

 Wikipedia says: Silyl Modified Polymers (SMP, also silane-modified polymers, modified-silane polymers, silane terminated polymers, etc.) are polymers (large, chained molecules) terminating with a silyl group.
 SMPs are the main components in solvent-free and isocyanate-free sealant and adhesive products.
 Typically the sealant products manufactured with silyl modified polymers have good adhesion on a wide range of substrate materials, and have good temperature and UV resistance.